Imber: You Walk Through

 Image: Rachel Bunce/ Chris Bayly

-Imber: You Walk Through will be available as an on site audio tour in Imber when the village is open to the public in Summer 2019.
+Imber: You Walk Through was shown as part of Salisbury International Festival in 2019.
+You can experience it as an on site audio tour when the village is open to the public in the Summer.
 Please check imberchurch.org.uk for visiting times and further information about Imber.